Frequently asked questions

 The purpose of the scholarship is to provide academic training so that you can gain new skills and knowledge to assist in the social and economic development of your country on your return home at the end of the scholarship.

-Depending on the programme, you may commence study in either Semester 1 (usually February/March) or Semester 2 (June/July).
+The expectation is that you will commence study in semester 1 (usually February/March).
+However, some programmes only commence in semester 2 (June/July).
 The main academic year in New Zealand starts in February/March.
 The application deadline is the same for all applications, regardless of intended start date of study.

 There are a range of other scholarships available to international scholars for study in New Zealand.